Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/SPI/Class AmebaILI9341.rst

 **Parameters**
 ~~~~~~~~~~~~~~

 m: select desired screen orientation, expressing it as an integer.
-Defualt value is "0".
+Default value is "0".

 **Returns**
 ~~~~~~~~~~~